robertarnorsson/TheEverythingLibrary/README.md

 - List files in directory
 - Copy files from one directory to different directory
 - Move files from one directory to different directory
-- Search files in directory
+- Advanced recursive file searching

 ### Math Functions
 - Add two numbers